Series: American Gladiators

 - Handicapped Badass: Siren, who was actually deaf and needed visual signals in replacement of the bell.
 This was not hidden — during a break in the action, Siren actually asked the crowd, because she was deaf, to "applaud" for her by rapidly opening and closing their hands in full view.

 - One contestant named Willie Cooley was also deaf.

 - Licensed Pinball Table: Averted; Gottlieb had plans to retheme a The Legend of Zelda pinball for American Gladiators, but the licensing deal fell through at the last minute.
 Click here for details.

 - Market-Based Title: The British Gladiators renamed Joust.
 They called it the Duel.

 - Meaningful Name: The first Lace wore lace stockings.

 - Powerball Is Slaughter: The male Gladiators tended to treat personal fouls as a job well done.

 - Recursive Import: Exported to the UK; many of the UK trappings, including some events not done in the American series, came to the NBC revival.

-- Scary Black Man: What the show initially tried to portray Gemini as.
+- Scary Black Man: How the show initially tried to portray Gemini.

 - Titan was a real one, apparently.
 According to Nitro, Titan actually chased the ref into the stands in a fit after one too many personal fouls.